Why are we asking for your information?

 Our legal basis

 Aberdeen City Council is the Data Controller for this information about you.
 Wherever the Council processes personal data, we need to make sure we have a legal basis for doing so in data protection law.
-The Council understands our legal basis for processing personal data in relation to Autism Outreach Service as Article 6(1)(e) of the General Data Protection Regulation.
-This is because providing the Autism Outreach service is part of our public task, under the Education (Scotland) Act 2016, Education (Additional Support for Learning) (Scotland) Act 2009 and the Children and Young People (Scotland) Act 2014.
+The Council understands our legal basis for processing personal data in relation to Dyslexia Outreach Service as part of our public task, under the Education (Scotland) Act 2016, Education (Additional Support for Learning) (Scotland) Act 2009 and the Children and Young People (Scotland) Act 2014.
 In carrying out this function, the Council is also likely to process special categories of personal data.
-The Council understands our legal basis for doing so as Article 9(2)(g) of the General Data Protection Regulation, because processing is necessary for reasons of substantial public interest.
+The Council understands our legal basis for doing so because processing is necessary for reasons of substantial public interest.